Global Executive MBA

 Social entrepreneurship is an approach to solving problems in society that is focused on value creation instead of value capture.
 Social entrepreneurs are becoming a driving force for societal change and business innovation, leading the new field of social enterprise.
 What does it mean to be a social entrepreneur (and intrapreneur)?
 What do social entrepreneurs do that is unique and why do they succeed in addressing profound societal problems in areas where governments, markets and charities have failed?
 And, importantly, how can social entrepreneurship contribute to your personal search for a more meaningful career and a positive impact in the world?

-This course goes beyond the concepts learned in the core strategy course (five forces analysis, competitive advantage, value chain) and provides a set of analytical tools and frameworks to help understand competitive environments, and assess strategic opportunities of companies.
+This course goes beyond the concepts learned in the core strategy course (five forces analysis, competitive advantage, value chain) and provides a set of analytical tools and frameworks to help understand competitive environments, and assess strategic opportunities for companies.
 It is designed for those participants that want to be involved in setting competitive strategy at the level of a business unit within an industry.
 It is also appropriate for those involved in identifying strategic opportunities within an industry, such as consultants or private equity investors.
 The course will focus on the analysis of businesses facing strategic challenges that require reassessment of strategic direction and business model, such as those facing new competition, technological disruption, or industry restructuring.

 M&As, Alliances and Corporate Strategy

 Alliances and M&As are powerful tools for renewing a company’s core competences and achieving growth.
 In today’s fast moving business ecosystems, firms relying too much on their core competences and organic growth miss out on contributions from external innovators and do not review their core resources fast enough.
 While alliances and M&As are vital for companies, they can also break them.
-The course is designed to provide participants with an overview of the challenges associated with corporate growth, with a specific focus on M&As and alliances, by developing a “build-borrow-buy” framework that can immediately be applied to their companies.
+The course is designed to provide participants with an overview of the challenges associated with corporate growth, with a specific focus on M&As and alliances, by developing a “build – borrow – by” framework that can immediately be applied to their companies.

 Strategy, Structure and Incentives